 I’m betting that these questions are better-explained in the actual book.
 I’d love to see more development of plot, suspense, and character.

-STATUS IN MY LIBRARY: We have the novel (2 print copies+ one OverDrive e-book) and a print copy of the graphic novel.
-Also have print and OverDrive copies of each of the two sequels.
+We have the novel (2 print copies+ one OverDrive e-book) and a print copy of the graphic novel.
+We also have print and OverDrive copies of each of the two sequels.
 All are incredibly popular with my students and stay on-hold and checked out.

 - Overall: 3/5